Coronavirus: First Scottish NHS worker dies of Covid-19

-A 58-year-old nurse has become the first NHS worker in Scotland to die after contracting Covid-19.
+A 58-year-old nurse has become the first NHS worker in Scotland to die after contracting the coronavirus.

-Janice Graham, a health care support worker and district nurse, died at Inverclyde Royal Hospital due to Covid-19 on Monday.
+Janice Graham, a health care support worker and district nurse, died of Covid-19 at Inverclyde Royal Hospital on Monday.

 Louise Long, chief officer of Inverclyde Health and Social Care Partnership, said: “We are saddened to confirm a member of staff has passed away due to Covid-19.